widefix/blog/_posts/2023-03-15-send-emails-with-sendgrid-a-step-by-step-guide-for-ruby-on-rails-applications.md

 After these steps completed, you should have:
 1. The API key (a long abrakadabra string) like this: `SG.ve9OolaiLeenoh0iatoon0.hei8geiz1Shoorohtai6choopah8cahjae9vako8uBa`
-1. Verified domain, let it by `mydomain.com`
+1. Verified domain, let it be `mydomain.com`
 1. Verified sender email address, let it be `hello@mydomain.com`

 ### Configure server